Ahsan0001/Lab1/readme.md

 Add data for first commit
-adding data for second branch
+changed some data in second_branch